gmemstr/Platypus/README.md

 Included in the `Scripts` folder is the node-side `aor.py` script.
 This should be deployed to the machines you would like to monitor, and modified to point towards your master server.
-A docker image is available [here](#) if you would prefer to use that.
+A docker image is available _soon_ if you would prefer to use that.
 You can also feel free to use your own custom script, however it has to be fully websocket compatible.
 See below about the data passed to the master.

-You'll want to edit `config.json` and deploy it alongside aor.py, otherwise it will use default values, and probably will not connect to your master.

 ### Requirements: